-3. Raise the axle or lower the body of the vehicle making sure that the carriage bolts -previously installed in the frame bracket - nests into the holes of the air spring bracket (fig. 14).
-On the back carriage bolts only, it will be necessary to install the P clamps (L) on both sides of the assemblies (the left (driver's) and right (passenger's)).
-Cap all the carriage bolts with 3/8" flat washers (K) and a 3/8" nylon lock nut (P).
+3. Raise the axle or lower the body of the vehicle making sure that the carriage bolts - previously installed in the frame bracket - nests into the holes of the bellows bracket (fig. 14).
+On the back carriage bolts only, it will be necessary to install the P clamps (L) on both sides of the assemblies (the left (driver) and right (passenger)).
+Cap all the carriage bolts with 3/8" flat washers (K) and a 3/8" nyloc nut (P).
 Leave them loose at this time.

-Set the axle clamp bar (A) over the long carriage bolts onto the lower bracket, under the axle and cap with two 3/8" flat washers (K) and a 3/8" nylon lock nut (P) (fig. 15).
+4. Set the axle clamp bar (A) over the long carriage bolts onto the lower bracket, under the axle and cap with two 3/8" flat washers (K) and a 3/8" nyloc nut (P) (fig. 15).
 Leave loose at this time.

-- 2. The air spring bracket is slotted so that is can be adjusted forward or rearward.
-Move the air spring assembly so that the air spring is parallel to the upper and lower bracket.
-Torque the upper hardware to 15 lb.-ft.
-(20Nm). - 3.
-Once the lower bracket (D) is parallel to the upper bracket, the axle clamp bar (A) on the lower bracket can be torqued evenly to 10 lb.-ft.
-(14Nm) (fig. 16).
+- 5. The bellows bracket is slotted so that is can be adjusted forward or rearward.
+Move the bellows assembly so that the bellows is parallel to the upper and lower bracket.
+Torque the upper hardware to 15 ft-lbs. - 6.
+Once the lower bracket (D) is parallel to the upper bracket, the axle clamp bar (A) on the lower bracket can be torqued evenly to 10 ft-lbs (fig. 16).